masasron/Shortcut/README.md

 ##### multiIsset

-Allows you to check multible cells at once
+Allows you to check multible cells in an array at once

 `$array` any array
 `$children` an array of potential cells